-At the beginning of February 2021, Federation of Aviation Organization of which IAI is a member, sent a letter proposal to MIAA for the best lease offer price which was agreed by all of its members.
+At the beginning of February 2021, Federation of Aviation Organization (FEDAVOR) of which IAI is a member, sent a letter proposal to MIAA for the best lease offer price which agreed with all its members.
 The renewal of the lease agreement is still in process as at February 18, 2021.